 The term church is used to refer to all places of worship and graveyards for convenience as there is no simple word which encompasses them all.
 However for individual churches we try to avoid using the word church where it is not appropriate for that denomination.
 Please be aware that the term church is used in reference to the congregation meeting at a particular place, rather than refering to an individual building.
 The records that we are interested in exist as a result of a group of people worshipping together and the registers reflect that rather than the physical church building.
 So founding and closing dates refer to the congregation rather than a particular building.

 Information is continually being added to the database, and some areas contain substantially more information than others.
-As an example of the leve1 of coverage and detail which we hope to be able to provide, take a look at Barrow in Furness.
 N.B.
 Unfortunately - at the moment - we only hold information for Irish churches in Antrim.
 County Down, Tyrone and County Laois.

 including the number of churches recorded for each county, and which county sections are currently being developed and expanded.
 Converted churches